Chocks: Indian Political Dynamics

 Rajaji drew a comparison between the alliance and Lord Rama seeking help from Hanuman, a monkey, to defeat Ravana.
 In response, Periyar strongly reacted, accusing Rajaji of comparing Kamaraj to Ravana and warning Tamils to protect Kamaraj.
 He also challenged the DMK to respond to being referred to as a monkey in Rajaji's statement.

-The DMK's election campaign, highlighting Bhaktavatsalam's administrative shortcomings, ranging from rice demands to the imposition of compulsory Hindi, coupled with the promise of providing three-grade rice for one rupee in their manifesto, garnered widespread support.
+The DMK's Election campaign, highlighting Bhaktavatsalam's administrative shortcomings, ranging from rice demands to the imposition of compulsory Hindi, coupled with the promise of providing three-grade rice for one rupee in their manifesto, garnered widespread support.
 In contrast, Kamaraj's campaign failed to address Bhaktavatsalam's perceived poor administration or Kakkan's shooting order.
 Consequently, the DMK emerged victorious in the 1967 Tamil Nadu State Election and became the first regional party to form the Government.
 Hereby, Periyar’s warnings about the potential drawbacks of the Kamaraj Plan proved prescient in the 1967 Tamil Nadu State Election.
-It is widely stated that after the election, Kamaraj acknowledged the validity of Periyar's objections during a meeting.
+It is widely stated that after the Election, Kamaraj acknowledged the validity of Periyar's objections during a meeting.

 Within the evolving political landscape, the outcomes of the Kamaraj Plan differed from initial expectations.
 It resulted in Kamaraj losing power in Tamil Nadu, diminishing his influence within the Congress resulting in the formation of the INC (O) at the national level and paved the way for the rise of the DMK at the state level.